 Bicycle & Multi-Sport Helmet Program

-Gig Harbor Fire & Medic One offers bike helmets and multi-sport helmets at a discounted rate in toddler sizes and small to extra-large for children and adults.
+Gig Harbor Fire & Medic One offers bike helmets and multi-sport helmets at a discounted rate in toddler sizes and small to extra large for children and adults.
 The wearer must be present so we can provide a custom fit.
-If unavailable for fitting, gift certificates are available.

 Bike helmets are great for riding bikes and scooters.
 We have sizes available for toddlers to adults!

 - Multi-Sport Helmet $14.00

 These helmets are best for anyone who will be riding a skateboard, rollerblades, or BMX bike.
 This helmet will also cover children riding bikes and scooters.

 Bicycle helmet fittings are done by appointment only.
 To schedule please call us at 253-851-3111.

 It’s not enough to just wear a helmet; it needs to fit properly to be effective.
 Do a simple “eyes, ears, and mouth” test:

 - Eyes: You should be able to look up and see the rim of the helmet.
 It should be about two finger widths above the eyebrows.

 - Ears: Straps should form a “V” under the ears when buckled, and should be snug and comfortable.